Life at Pepperland

 -

-Procurement and maintenance of infrastructure items such as kitchen setup, freezers, generator, lighting, sound system, bar, stage, tarps, poles, lights, rope, signage, tools, etc.
+Procurement and maintenance of infrastructure items such as kitchen setup, freezers, generator, lighting, sound system, bar, stage, tarps, poles, lights, rope, signage, tools, shower, etc.

 -